-(a) The Annual Stockholders' Meeting of Supercity Realty Development Corporation (the "Company" or "SRDC") will be held on Wednesday, June 26, 2013 at Penthouse (Function Room No. 3) of the Prestige Tower located along Ortigas Jr. Road in Ortigas Center, Pasig City.
+(a) The Annual Stockholders' Meeting of Supercity Realty Development Corporation (the "Company" or "SRDC") will be held on Wednesday, June 24, 2015 at 3 o'clock in the afternoon at the Roof Deck (Function Room No. 3) of the Prestige Tower located along Ortigas Jr. Road in Ortigas Center, Pasig City.